Transformosa/bimU.io.Docs/docs/agile/get-started.md

 ![Screenshot](../images/checkversion.png){: class="center" style="width:80%"}

 ### Create New Issue
 **Issue** is normally a problem found in BIM models that you want to capture and track.
 Click the ``CREATE ISSUE`` button on the left menu to create a new issue.
-If you already have **bimU.io Launcher** installed and supported BIM software opened, it is possible to capture a snapshot of the active 3D view and its viewpoint.
+If you already have **bimU.io Launcher** installed and supported BIM software opened, it is possible to capture a snapshot of the active 3D view and its camera viewpoint.
 Fill in relevant issue information and then click ``Create``.

 ![Screenshot](../images/checkversion.png){: class="center" style="width:80%"}